Get insider access

 0.068

 The Samsung Odyssey Neo G7 has decent HDR peak brightness.
-It gets really bright with small highlights as they stand out and pop against a dark background, but it gets dimmer with larger areas.
-With some content, it's not as bright as the Sony INZONE M9.
-Even if Samsung advertises Quantum HDR 2000, this isn't a real VESA certification, and it doesn't hit 2000 nits.
+It gets really bright with small highlights as they stand out and pop against a dark background, but it gets dimmer with larger areas of bright colors.
 Unfortunately, the EOTF doesn't follow the target PQ curve well, as it crushes blacks and over-brightens brighter details.
-There's also a sharp cut-off at the peak brightness, causing a loss of fine details in bright scenes.
+However, because there's a sharp cut-off at the peak brightness, it lets your computer do any tone mapping.

 If you want a monitor with Mini LED backlighting that gets brighter, then look into the AOC Q27G3XMN.